• Skip to primary navigation

 How do you make homemade whipped cream

 This doesn’t require a recipe.
 Just beat heavy cream with a hand mixer and once it starts to stiffen, add powdered sugar a tablespoon at a time until it becomes sweet enough for you.
 Add about ½ teaspoon of vanilla per cup of whipped cream.
-You can add a tablespoon of honey along with the powdered sugar/
+You can add a tablespoon of honey along with the powdered sugar.

 What can you do with a bunch of blackberries

-• Blackberry Crumble with Pralines
+Blackberry Crumble with Pralines

-• Apple Blackberry Crumble
+Apple and Blackberry Crumble

-• Southern Blackberry Cobbler with Peaches
+Southern Blackberry Cobbler with Peaches (optional Bourbon!)

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.

-A serving of blackberry crisp in a white serving dish with ice cream
+A serving of blackberry crisp in a white serving dish with ice cream.

-Blackberry Crisp with Cabernet
+Oatmeal Topped Blackberry Crisp with Red Wine

 Author: Barbara Curry